neos/Neos.Demo/Readme.rst

 We included a frontend build stack based on Node.js_, NVM_, webpack_ and Yarn_.
 The webpack_ configuration includes Babel_, PostCSS_ and Sass_.

     **Note:**
-    If you want to have a build stack for a Mono-Repo you can take a look at our Neos.io_ package.
+    If you want to have a build stack for a Mono-Repo, you can take a look at our Neos.io_ package.

 Installation